Swordfish90/PadKit/README.md

-# JamPadCompose
+# PadKit

-JamPadCompose is a Compose Multiplatform library that allows developers to create custom virtual gamepads for games and applications.
+PadKit is a Compose Multiplatform library that allows developers to create custom virtual gamepads for games and applications.

 ### Controls